 “Bad actors like to take advantage of the chaos that comes with the busy holiday season.”

-Craig, our Senior Manager of Credit, oversees credit and underwriting functions and also supports clients with risk management, acquisitions and business valuation.
-Here is his advice:
+Tiffany, our Senior Manager of Portfolio Management, oversees credit and underwriting functions and also supports clients with risk management, acquisitions and business valuation.
+Here is her advice:

 - Q4 tends to see a seasonal ramp-up for many staffing clients that service holiday related industries (retail, distribution/3PL, packaging, food prep).
 Slow down and make sure you review invoices and time cards for accuracy.